-Beer is a major British product and a major tax contributor.
-There are now over 1,100 breweries in the UK
+Beer is a British product and a major tax contributor.
+There are now over 1,400 breweries in the UK

 The production and sale of beer creates jobs in agriculture, brewing, pubs and the wider supply chain.

-In total the beer and pub sector supports over 900,000 jobs.
-46% of those employed in the sector are 16-24 year olds; the majority are female, providing vital flexible working.
+In total the beer and pub sector supports almost 900,000 jobs.
+46% of those employed in the sector are 16-24 year olds.

 Pubs at the heart of the community